CASA DEA MIRA

 The house is provided of four "deck-chairs" to sit outside, in the campiello, and enjoy the view of San Pietro church on the other side of the canal.
 Just in front of the church there is a nice garden where you can also seat on benches under the shade of the trees.

-We also have bought an umbrella to use at the free beach in Lido of Venice, just 20 minutes away.
+We also have a sun/ umbrella to use at the free beach in Lido of Venice, just 20 minutes away.

-At the end of your stay we ask a contribution for the cleaning of € 25,00 for periods less than one month.
+At the end of your stay we ask a contribution, for the cleaning, the tourist tax and all the consumptions of € 50,00 for periods less than one month.

-There is a wide range of things to do in this area: beautiful towns such as Verona, Treviso, Vicenza, Padova, Asolo, Soave, the Riviera del Brenta's villas, and many many little towns well known for their Roman and Medieval remains.
+There is a wide range of things to do in this area such as visit beautiful towns like Verona, Treviso, Vicenza, Padova, Asolo, Soave, the Riviera del Brenta's villas, and many many little towns well known for their Roman and Medieval remains.
+In each town you can have a huge range of activities, think one and you will find it!

-From a culinary point of view the region is appreciated throughout Italy for great food and is offered with our best wines!
+From a culinary point of view the region is appreciated throughout Italy for the great food that is served with our best wines!

 WHAT YOU CAN DO IN VENICE